kurayamiblackheart/kurayshinyrevamp/README.md

 - Endgame challenge & Powerful AI by DemICE, now opponents fight for real!
 - Infinite Save Files, new backup file created at each save
 - Custom Fusion Icons support
+- Self-Battle (battle your own Pokemons from your PC/"Battlers folder"/Team !)

 # List of Optional Features (you can turn them ON/OFF and/or configure/customize them!)